 "When the facts change, we reserve the right to change our minds".
 Actively managing the Portfolio, we later completed two disposals.
-First, in January, BlackRock World Energy: compared with the strong reaction in the oil price in 2021/2 when the global economy was reopening after the pandemic and then Putin invaded Ukraine, we became concerned that the relatively muted price reaction to the growing conflict in the Middle East and the Red Sea, combined with Trump's intention to open the oil taps should he be President, were indicating underlying weakness in the sector.
-We took the opportunity to switch the proceeds into two of our existing equity holdings, Evenlode Global Equity and Royal London Global Equity Income.
-Second, in February, Allianz Strategic Bond which had struggled even during the more benign conditions in fixed income in late 2023; we reinvested the proceeds of the sale into the existing fixed income holdings in M&G Global Corporate Bond and Jupiter Global High Yield Bond, a combined switch that has benefited unit holders already.
+First, in January, BlackRock World Energy: compared with the strong reaction in the oil price in 2021/2 when the global economy was reopening after the pandemic and then Putin invaded Ukraine, we became increasingly concerned that the relatively muted price reaction to the growing conflict in the Middle East and the Red Sea, combined with Trump's intention to open the oil taps should he be President, were indicating underlying weakness in the sector.
+We took the opportunity to switch the proceeds into two of our existing equity holdings: Evenlode Global Equity and Royal London Global Equity Income.
+Second, in February, Allianz Strategic Bond which had been struggling even during the more benign fixed income conditions in late 2023; we reinvested the proceeds into the existing fixed income holdings in M&G Global Corporate Bond and Jupiter Global High Yield Bond, a combined switch that has benefited unit holders already.

-At the period-end, conscious that our 'value' style equity exposure was high relative to 'growth', we sold the holding in MAN GLG UK Equity Income in favour of BlueBox Global Technology, bringing the two styles more into balance.
-We also added to M&G Japan supporting our long-running theme that Japan is successfully getting to grips forcing structural corporate change.
+At the period-end, conscious that our 'value' style equity exposure was high relative to 'growth' 6, we trimmed the holding in the Jupiter Global Value Income sleeve in favour of BlueBox Global Technology, and added further to M&G Japan, supporting our long-running theme that Japan is successfully getting to grips with forcing structural corporate change.
 Overall, the two equity investment styles are now more in balance.